Director of Enrollment

 Nice to have

-• Previous startup or early-stage company experience navigating ambiguity and rapid change
+• Prior startup or early-stage experience where you built from the ground up and maintained composure amid rapid change

 Meet a successful candidate